Frequently Asked Questions

-What is Hygraph and how does it function as a metadata management tool?
+What is Hygraph and how does it support enterprise metadata management?

 What AI features does Hygraph offer for metadata management?

-In 2025, Hygraph introduced AI features such as MCP Server and AI Assist, which help auto-enrich and organize content metadata faster, improving efficiency and governance.
+In 2025, Hygraph introduced AI features such as MCP Server and AI Assist, which help auto-enrich and organize content metadata faster.
+These tools streamline metadata creation and governance, reducing manual effort and improving data quality.
 [Source]

-Hygraph supports collaborative functionalities such as workflows, stewardship, version control, and audit trails, enabling effective communication and sharing between departments and teams.
+Hygraph enables collaborative workflows, version control, and audit trails, supporting communication and sharing across departments and teams.
+These features help maintain metadata quality and accountability.
 [Source]

 How does Hygraph ensure user access control and authorization?